Skip to main content

 To see query log examples, visit the AWS Route 53 documentation.

-Log field mapping
+Log field mappings

 Data type: DNS